Q&A: Post-war Sri Lanka

 The Liberation Tigers of Tamil Eelam (LTTE) emerged under the leadership of Velupillai Prabhakaran as a ruthless and highly effective fighting force.
 It came to run what was in effect a shadow state in the north and east.

 The group used suicide bombings and other attacks to devastating effect in the capital Colombo and elsewhere in the 1990s.
 It also killed high-profile figures, including Indian Prime Minister Rajiv Gandhi and Sri Lankan President Ranasinghe Premadasa.
-In just two decades, the conflict was estimated to have claimed tens of thousands of lives.

 How many people were killed?